mpg/p256-m/README.md

-p256-m is a minimalistic implementation of ECDH and ECDSA on NIST P-256, written in standard C with constrained 32-bit environments in mind.
+p256-m is a minimalistic implementation of ECDH and ECDSA on NIST P-256, especially suited to constrained 32-bit environments.
+It's written in standard C, with optional bits of assembly for Arm Cortex-M and Cortex-A CPUs.

-Its design is guided by the following goals in that order:
+Its design is guided by the following goals in this order:

 1. correctness & security;
 2. low code size & RAM usage;
 3. runtime performance.

-Many cryptographic implementations tend to put more emphasis on runtime performance than on footprint, and sometimes even risk compromising security or correctness for speed. p256-m was written because I wanted to see what happened when reversing the usual emphasis.
+Most cryptographic implementations care more about speed than footprint, and some might even risk weakening security for more speed. p256-m was written because I wanted to see what happened when reversing the usual emphasis.

-The result is a full implementation of ECDH and ECDSA in **less than 3KiB of code**, using **no more than 800 bytes of RAM**, with performance comparable to existing implementations - in less than 600 LOC.
+The result is a full implementation of ECDH and ECDSA in **less than 3KiB of code**, using **less than 768 bytes of RAM**, with comparable performance to existing implementations (see below) - in less than 700 LOC.

-Contents of this Readme:
+_Contents of this Readme:_

 - [Correctness](#correctness)
 - [Security](#security)